 - "Minor" and "major" chords and scales are typically capitalized with a lower-case or capital "M" depending on whether the component chords and intervals are minor or major, respectively.
-I've chosen to disregard this naming scheme at the present time as I am not sure it is really worth implementing.
+I've chosen to disregard this naming scheme at the present time.

 Download an older Geometer's Sketchpad version of this worksheet here.